Urge- DevWire

 Uganda is intensifying investments in maternal and child health, particularly at primary and community levels.
 Disease surveillance systems are also being strengthened to improve early detection and response, building on experience from Ebola and COVID-19 outbreaks.

-Sources: Daily Monitor; Ministry of Health Uganda
+Daily Monitor; Ministry of Health Uganda

 Tanzania